-DC: In this mode the sensor operates extremely fast.
+In this mode the sensor operates extremely fast (please cf. GET CYCLE TIME at tab SCOPE).
 Unfortunately the sensor is somewhat sensitive to extraneous light in DC mode, but if the extraneous light source does not directly shine into the sensor's receiver, the signal only is influenced to a very small extent.

-AC: In this mode the sensor is insensitive to extraneous light, which is achieved by "modulating" the integrated light source, i.e. by turning the light on and off.
+In this mode the sensor is insensitive to extraneous light, which is achieved by "modulating" the integrated light source, i.e. by turning the light on and off.
 The extraneous content in the signal is determined in off status and is simply subtracted from the on status.

+OFF:

-OFF: The sensor's internal light source is turned off in DC mode by POWER [pm] = 0, the sensor can be used for so-called "self-luminous objects".
+The sensor's internal light source is turned off in DC mode by POWER [pm] = 0, the sensor can be used for so-called "self-luminous objects".
 Self-luminous objects are light sources that actively emit light (LEDs, lamps, etc.).
-In OFF mode the POWER MODE and POWER cannot be adjusted, and external teaching with DYN is not possible.
+In OFF mode the POWER MODE and POWER cannot be adjusted, and external teaching with DYN1 is not possible.